socialray/makahiki-ktuh/doc/challenge-design-game-admin-smartgrid-game.rst

 About the Smart Grid Game
 -------------------------

-The Smart Grid Game (SGG) is a widget provided in Makahiki to support "gamified" delivery of educational content.
+Makahiki provides the Smart Grid Game (SGG) to support "gamified" delivery of educational experiences.
 Players use its grid interface to discover "actions" they can perform.
-Successful completion of an action earns the player a variable number of points depending upon the difficulty of the action.
+Successful completion of an action earns the player a variable number of points depending upon the difficulty of the action, and can potentially "unlock" additional actions in the SGG.
 There are five types of actions: activities, commitments, events, excursions, and creative.
-Challenge designers tailor their SGG to deliver the educational content of interest, as well as tailoring the "paths" players can take through the SGG as they complete actions.
+As a challenge designer, your task is to design an SGG that contains educational experiences suitable for your players, and also design the "path" that players take through the SGG through the unlocking of new actions.

-The following screen image shows a typical Smart Grid Game interface:
+The following screen image shows a typical Smart Grid Game interface for players:

 .. figure:: figs/configuration/configuration-game-admin-smartgrid-game-interface.png
    :width: 400 px
    :align: center

-There are three basic user interface components in the Smart Grid Game:
+This image reveals several important aspects of the SGG:

-  * **Levels.**  Each Smart Grid Game can have from 1 to 7 "Levels".
+**Levels.** Each Smart Grid Game can have from 1 to 7 "Levels".
+(More than 7 Levels becomes awkward when viewing the game on a mobile device.)
 The screen image above has 7 levels.
-Players begin with access to the first level.
-Additional levels can be unlocked based upon players completing lower levels and/or certain dates and times being reached during the challenge.
+In typical SGG designs, players begin with access only to the first Level.
+Higher Levels become unlocked for a player either because they completed a lower level or because a Level is designed to unlock automatically when a given date is reached during the challenge.

-  * **Categories.**  Each Level of a Smart Grid Game has a set of columns, labelled with a name corresponding to its category.
+**Categories.** Each Level of a Smart Grid Game has a set of columns, labelled with a name called its "category".
 In this screen image, the first category is "Get Started", and there are five categories total.
-Each Level has different category names and can even have a different number of categories.
+For best viewing on a mobile device, we recommend no more than 5 categories (as in this screen image).
+Levels can have differing numbers of categories.

-  * **Actions.**  The cells underneath a category label correspond to "Actions".
+**Actions.** The cells underneath a category label provide access to "Actions".
 There are several action types: Activity, Commitment, Event, Excursion, Video.
+The color of the cells indicates their action type.
 In the screen image, each of the five categories has five Action cells, so this Level of this Smart Grid Game has a total of 25 Actions.
+In order to create a rectangular grid, designers can also create "filler" actions, which occupy a space in the grid but cannot be otherwise manipulated by players.
+There are no "filler" actions in the above example, but the legend shows that they would be colored gray if one or more were present.

+**State of play.** Cells are "decorated" with information that indicates the state of play.

+  * If an action is unlocked and thus available for the player, then the cell provides a number indicating the point value of that action if completed.
+In the image above, unlocked cells indicate actions ranging in value from 5 to 100 points.

+  * If an action is not yet unlocked, then instead of a number, it shows a lock icon.

+  * If the cell corresponds to an an event or excursion that has already occurred, it is labeled as "Expired".

+  * If the action has been submitted or completed by the player, then instead of a point value, the name of the action appears in the cell.
+For example, the image above shows that this player has completed the "Intro Video" action.

+  * Finally, actions are typically in one of three states: submitted, completed, or rejected (in which case the player can resubmit a revised answer to get full credit.)
+    Small icons (orange, green, or red) indicate this state.

 About actions
 -------------

+Activity
+********

 **Activities** are the most basic action available in the Smart Grid.
 In order to get points for an activity, a player must input a response to the system, which is reviewed and